soylentOrange/Forced-BMX280/README.md

-# Forced-BME280
+# Forced-BMX280
-There isn't a large amount of small, efficient and easy to use libraries for the BME280; that's what I found out when I needed one.
+There isn't a large amount of small, efficient and easy to use libraries for the BME280; that's what [JVKran](https://github.com/JVKran/Forced-BME280) found out.
 That's the main goal of this entire library.

+I needed only a temperature sensor and had a BMP280 lying around.
+So I modified this great library to support this sensor as well.
+Also, I included some checks to ensure that the sensor is connected. (...and fixed the typo in Celcius being nitpicky)

-The name of this respository stands for the mode in which the BME280 is used.
+The name of this respository stands for the mode in which the sensor is used.
 In forced mode the chip sleeps and gets waked up if data is requested.
 During measurements it peeks up to normal current consumption.
 However, when not in use, the chip only uses 0.25uA!
 Great for battery powered ATtiny's ;).

 ## Advantages of this library
 - Ultra low power.
 In sleep mode the BME280 only uses 0.25uA!